Deadwood (TV series): Production

 The first book that the show's creator, David Milch, purchased as research for the series was Deadwood: The Golden Years by Watson Parker, a historian who specialized in the history of the Black Hills.
 Milch and his colleagues later bought many of Parker's books and papers as references for Deadwood.

 Writing

 Themes

 Milch has pointed out repeatedly in interviews that the intent of the show was to study the way that civilization comes together from chaos by organizing itself around symbols (in Deadwood the main symbol is gold).
 Initially, he intended to study this within Roman civilization (the central symbol was to be the religious cross), but HBO's Rome series was already in development and Milch was asked by the network if he could stage the story in another place.
-Although the series touches on a variety of issues including race, prostitution, misogyny, violence, politics, and immigration, most of the major story lines are grounded in the issue of bringing order from chaos.
+Although the series touches on a variety of issues including race, prostitution, violence, alcohol, politics, and immigration, most of the major story lines are grounded in the issue of bringing order from chaos.